Graduate Program Application Instructions

 Thank you for your interest in the Physics & Astronomy Department Graduate Program

 This webpage describes how to apply to our graduate program, including what materials must be submitted, where to submit, and other related information.
-For quick reference: All materials should be submitted by January 15th for admission to starting in the following Fall Semester.
+For quick reference: All materials should be submitted by January 15th for admission in the following Fall Semester.
 Application fees are $55 for Domestic applicants, and $65 for International applicants on a visa or in need of a visa.
 Application fee waivers are available by request.

 Prior to commencing graduate study, applicants must have received a bachelor's degree from an accredited institute, college, or university.
 Although no single field of undergraduate specialization is required, applicants to the Physics program must have a thorough undergraduate background in the Sciences, and are expected to have mastered basic material in the following areas: Mathematics (calculus through differential equations), Physics, Chemistry (inorganic), and, possibly, Biology if needed in preparation for the focus of the intended graduate studies (e.g. in Astronomy or Biophysics).
 College physics - intermediate level Mechanics, Electricity & Magnetism, Statistical Mechanics, and Quantum Mechanics - will be especially important in determining your preparation for graduate studies.

 All aspects of an application will be thoroughly considered during the holistic evaluation process.
 Applicants should have a grade point average equivalent to 3 or better on a 4-point scale in their Bachelor or Master

 The Department of Physics & Astronomy requires all applicants to submit all application materials including transcripts online through the ApplyYourself system.
 Following is a list of material that needs to be completed and submitted through ApplyYourself for the review process.